This printed article is located at http://sarine.listedcompany.com/financials.html

-With deliveries in Q2 2018 of 20 Galaxy® family systems to customers, compnsmg 8 of the new Meteorite™ model, 6 of the Meteor™ model, a Solaris™ system, 4 Galaxy® systems and one Galaxy® Ultra machine.
-Notably, all the systems for smaller stones were delivered in India (the Galaxy® Ultra and 3 of the Galaxy® systems were delivered in Africa), our installed base grew to 377 systems as of June 30, 2018.
-Overall recurring revenues for the nine months ended September 30, 2018 (including Galaxy®-related, Quazer® services, polished diamond related ("Trade") services, annual maintenance contracts, spare parts, etc.) represented over 42% of our overall revenue.
-Overall polished diamond retail-related revenues, currently mostly still only from the Sarine Profile™ and its various components (Sarine Light™, Sarine Loupe™, Sarine Connect™, etc.) were 2% of our overall revenue for the nine months ended September 30, 2018, just under a 25% overall improvement, year-over-year.
+With deliveries in Q3 2018 of 13 Galaxy® family systems to customers, comprising 11 Meteorite™ models, a Meteor™ model and a Galaxy® system, our installed base grew to 390 systems as of September 30, 2018.
+Notably, all the systems for smaller stones were delivered in India.
+Overall recurring revenues for the nine months ended September 30, 2018 (including Galaxy®-related, Quazer® services, polished diamond related ("Trade") services, annual maintenance contracts, spare parts, etc.) represented just under half of our overall revenue.
+Overall polished diamond retail-related revenues, currently mostly still only from the Sarine Profile™ and its various components (Sarine Light™, Sarine Loupe™, Sarine Connect™, etc.) were over 2% of our overall revenue for the nine months ended September 30, 2018, just under a 20% overall improvement year-over-year.

 Balance Sheet and Cash Flow Highlights

-As at June 30, 2018, cash and cash equivalents and short-term investments (bank deposits) ("Cash Balances") increased to US$ 32.1 million as compared to US$ 29.1 million as of December 31, 2017.
-The increase in Cash Balances was primarily due to the Group's improved operating results, higher payables and lower inventory levels, offset partially by the US$ 5.3 million final dividend paid in Q2 2018 and the US$ 7.0 million interim 2018 dividend paid in August 2018), the repurchase of US$ 0.4 million of Sarine shares in the open market, higher trade receivables (on credit to certain customers and higher recurring revenues), and due to capital expenditures associated with the opening of the Sarine Technology Labs in Ramat Gan and Mumbai, offset by the Group's improved operating results.
+As at September 30, 2018, cash and cash equivalents and short-term investments (bank deposits) ("Cash Balances") decreased to US$ 25.3 million as compared to US$ 29.1 million as of December 31, 2017.
+The decrease in Cash Balances was primarily due to the payment of US$ 12.3 million in dividends in 2018 (a US$ 5.3 million final dividend for 2017 paid in Q2 2018 and the US$ 7.0 million interim 2018 dividend paid in August 2018), the repurchase of US$ 0.5 million of Sarine shares in the open market, higher trade receivables (on credit to certain customers and higher recurring revenues), and due to capital expenditures associated with the opening of the Sarine Technology Labs in Ramat Gan and Mumbai, offset by the Group's improved operating results.